Dubuque Fighting Saints: Alumni in the NHL

 Johnny Gaudreau (2010–11) - Selected as the Calgary Flames' fourth-round, 104th overall, in the 2011 NHL Entry Draft.
 "Johnny Hockey" was a member of the Boston College Eagles 2012 NCAA National Championship team, a finalist for the 2013 Hobey Baker Award, and the winner of the 2014 Hobey Baker Award as the top National Collegiate Athletic Association men's hockey player.
 He made his NHL debut with the Flames in the final game of the 2013–14 NHL season, scoring a goal in his first game.
 Selected as a rookie to play in the 2015 NHL All Star Game where he registered an assist.
 Johnny was a 2015 Calder Memorial Trophy finalist, finishing 3rd for the NHL rookie of the year award.
 Johnny has been selected as an NHL All Star on Team Pacific in 2016 and 2017.
 Bought a minority stake in the Fighting Saints' ownership group in 2018.
+On August 29, 2024; Johnny and his brother Matthew were tragically killed in a cycling accident.

 Zemgus Girgensons (2010–11, 2011–12) - Selected as the Buffalo Sabres' first-round selection, 14th overall, in the 2012 NHL Entry Draft.
 He made his NHL debut with the Sabres during the 2013–14 NHL season, scoring a goal in his first game and becoming the first former Saint to play in the NHL since its return as a franchise.
 Zemgus was a member of Latvia's 2014 Olympic Men's Hockey Team held in Sochi, Russia.
 Zemgus was the first place vote-getter for the 2015 NHL All Star Game.
 Bought a minority stake in the Fighting Saints' ownership group in 2018.

 Mike Matheson (2011–12) - Selected as the Florida Panthers' first-round selection, 23rd overall, in the 2012 NHL Entry Draft.
 After three seasons at Boston College, Matheson, a defenseman and team captain, signed with the Panthers and played with their AHL affiliate before making his NHL debut on February 20 of the 2015–16 NHL season.

 Matt Benning (2012–13) - Selected by the Boston Bruins in the sixth-round, 175th overall in the 2012 NHL Entry Draft.
-After four seasons at Northeastern University, the defenseman signed an entry level contract with the Edmonton Oilers and made his NHL debut against the Toronto Maple Leafs on November 1, 2016.
+After four seasons at Northeastern University, the defenseman signed an entry-level contract with the Edmonton Oilers and made his NHL debut against the Toronto Maple Leafs on November 1, 2016.

 Riley Barber (2010–11) - Selected by the Washington Capitals in the sixth-round, 167th overall in the 2012 NHL Entry Draft.
 Barber played three seasons at Miami University in Oxford, Ohio, garnering a selection to the Central Collegiate Hockey Association All-Conference First Team.
 He was named captain of the 2014 United States Men's National Junior Ice Hockey Team and was a member of the 2013 United States gold medal-winning team.
 Made his NHL debut for the Washington Capitals on February 24, 2017.
 Signed a one-year contract with the Montreal Canadiens for 2019–20, and later traded to the Pittsburgh Penguins.